Chinouo/Shader_Story/readme.md

 ## Still In progress

-A lot artifact still in project, try my best to fixing.
+A lot artifact in project, try my best to fixing.

 ## Flags
   ✅ PCSS